 Gandhi’s House: Satyagraha House, situtated in the leafy suburb of Orchards is a surprising little museum and guest house.
 Gandhi stayed here for a portion of the time he lived in Johannesburg.
 The history, friendly staff and décor make this a worthwhile visit.

-Ilovo’s New Cool: Wolves is the hippest spot in Illovo, perfect for an early evening drink and snack.
+Ilovo cool: Wolves (update 2018: Wolves is permanently closed) is the hippest spot in Illovo perfect for an early evening drink and snack.
 It’s an eclectic bar come coffee shop that attracts the skinny-jeans, cardigan and black-rimmed glasses crowd.
 You can order micro-brewed beer with a velvet cupcake or dim sum, while taking in live music and a good dose of people watching.
-The dim sum is prepared next door at the Good Luck Club, which is the sister-eatery to Wolves.
+The dim sum is prepared next door at the Good Luck Club (updated 2018: Good Luck Club is permanently closed), which is the sister-eatery to Wolves.
 I have never had a bad meal at Good Luck Club.
 The service isn’t super slick, but the vibe, food and accommodating owners make up for it.
-If you are looking for a gastro pub experience, The Griffin opened in November 2012 on the corner of Oxford Road and Corlett Drive.
-Below the pub is Trabella, one of the best pizzeria’s in Johannesburg.
-There are plenty of other great spots in Illovo.
-It’s a surprising little suburb.
+Trabella is one of the best pizzeria’s in Johannesburg situated on the Illovo drag.
+Fishmonger always gets high marks it you like seafood while Turn ‘n Tender pleases meat lovers.

 Parkhurst’s Main Drag: My wife enjoys the shopping experience on 4th Avenue in Parkhurst, but my favourite past time is people watching.
 I can’t say I have ever had an excellent meal in Parkhurst, but I’ve had fun.
 Your best bet it to walk 4th Avenue, from the Jolly Roger to The Leopard and beyond.
 And remember to park down one of the side streets, unless you want to be seen or enjoy paying for parking.